LBCrion/sfwbar/doc/sfwbar.rst

 scale
   a progress bar with a progress value specified by an expression

+chart
+  a chart plotting the value of the expression over time

 image
   display an icon or an image from a file.
 The name of an icon or a file is specified by an expression and can change dynamically.